 In 1587, Raleigh explored North America from North Carolina to present-day Florida, naming the region Virginia in honor of Elizabeth, the “Virgin Queen.”
 (Raleigh never stepped foot in Virginia himself.)

 In 1587 Raleigh sent an ill-fated second expedition of colonists to Roanoke.
 In 1588 he took part in the victory over the Spanish Armada.
 He led other raids against Spanish possessions and returned with much booty.
-Raleigh forfeited Elizabeth’s favor by his courtship of and subsequent marriage to one of her maids-of-honor, Bessy Throckmorton, and he was committed to the Tower (1592).
+Raleigh forfeited Elizabeth’s favor by his courtship of and subsequent marriage to one of her maids-of-honor, Bessy Throckmorton, and he was committed to the Tower of London in 1592.
 Hoping, on his release, to recover his position, he led an abortive expedition to Guiana to search for El Dorado, a legendary land of gold.
 Instead, he helped to introduce the potato plant and tobacco use in England and Ireland.

 Sir Walter Raleigh: Tower of London And Beheading

 Elizabeth I’s successor, James I, distrusted and feared Raleigh, charged him with treason and condemned him to death but commuted the sentence to imprisonment in the Tower in 1603.
 It was there that Raleigh lived with his wife and servants and wrote his History of the World (1614).
 Walter and Elizabeth (“Bessy”) Raleigh had three children: Carew Raleigh, Damerei Raleigh and Walter Raleigh.